bienz2/blog/_posts/2025-05-05-github-classroom.md

 11. Create unit tests for autograder.
 I create a `tests` folder within the submodule and add all unit tests there.  **Make sure these are within the submodule so that students cannot edit them to automatically pass all tests.**
     ![imgfluid](https://raw.githubusercontent.com/bienz2/blog/main/assets/github_classroom/source_code.png)

-12. I like to provide by students with a `compile.sh` bash script that automatically pulls the latest submodule and compiles their code (it makes it easier for them to compile and also for classroom autograding).
+12. I like to provide students with a `compile.sh` bash script that automatically pulls the latest submodule and compiles their code (it makes it easier for them to compile and also for classroom autograding).

 ```
 git submodule init